thillRobot/ros_workshop/module10/tutorial10_using_moveit/tutorial10_using_moveit.md

 ## ROS Version

-Select the repository branch for the appropriate version of ROS.
+This is the `melodic` branch.

-This is the `melodic-devel` branch.
+Select the version of ROS by choosing the appropriate repository branch.

 ## Resources